codeOfSamson/moloco-mock-frontend/README.md

-# moloco-mock-frontend
+# Moloco-mock-frontend
-Moloco Ad Campaign Manager Frontend app, an interface for my moc-up Moloco Api:
+Moloco Ad Campaign Manager Frontend app, an interface for my mock-up Moloco Api:

-Features:
-Create Campaign
-Input a campaign name and create a new campaign instantly.

-Campaign List View
-Displays all campaigns with expandable detail sections.

-Attach Creative Group
+Built with React + Typescript, Tailwind css and Vite.

+This platform that allows you to:

+Create and manage ad campaigns

-Assign creative groups to specific campaigns with dynamic UI controls.
+Attach creative groups with creatives (videos)

-Run Campaign
-Simulates a campaign by assigning randomized impressions, clicks, and conversions to each creative group.

-Analyze Campaign Results
-Shows performance metrics of each creative group, sorted by conversions.

-Champion Modal
+Simulate campaign performance (impressions, clicks, conversions)

-Displays top-performing creative groups in a modern, responsive modal.
+Analyze campaign results and track top-performing groups in a "Champion List"

-Responsive UI
-Built with Tailwind CSS for clean, modern styling and responsiveness.

-Dynamic Modals & State Management
-Uses React useState and prop drilling for modal visibility and data flow.
+#Prerequisites
+-Node.js (v18 or higher recommended)
+-npm or yarn

+#Steps to run:
+( Make sure Backed is running first, see readme to setup and run https://github.com/codeOfSamson/moloco-mockAPI.)

+1) Download zip or clone this repo and navigate to project folder in terminal or IDE.

-Open in terminal or favorite IDE.
-Make sure Backed is running first.
+When in terminal or favorite IDE.
 See Backend readme for instructions.
-Steps to Run, enter in terminal:
+Enter in terminal:
-1) run 'npm install'
+2) run 'npm install'
-2) run 'npm run dev'
+3) run 'npm run dev'

-3) Then open up your browser at : ➜  Local:   http://localhost:5173/
+4) Then open up your browser at : ➜  Local:   http://localhost:5173/

-# A note on the features:
+# A note on the features and the functionality:
-Right now , since this is just a mock-up, all this user data is stored in memory.
-In a full version of this app,  I would build a DB to persist user data and create user, and user login pages.
-In this current mock-up I am assuming that you are already logged in to an ad account, but in a full app there would also be work place accounts so that people ad accounts could belong to larger organizations.

-# A note about the functionality.
- I felt that  the most important parts of this assignment were to display my ability to complete the basic tasks outlined in the specs, i.e., build a complete campaign and run it,  as well as demonstrate my ability to learn and apply new concepts like in Moloco API docs.
-For this reason there is not full CRUD functionality around the Campaigns, and their groups.
-Right now it’s all just create.
-In a full app, there would of course be full CRUD functionality.
-I would also add a more complete feature to interface the champions list.
-Right now it’s just a read only list and not restricted by groups or campaigns.
-In the full app , I would add a feature to seamlessly drag and drop champions into new groups.
-Lastly,  a full app would allow other  types of creatives to be uploaded.
+ Since this is just a mock-up, my main goal was to display my ability to learn and apply new concepts.
+This is not meant to be a fully robust app.
+If it were, then here is an initial list of things I would add:
+  - Build DB, instead of using in memory.
+  - Have user profiles, with registration and login pages.
+  - Workplace accouts for ad accounts to belong to larger organizations
+  - Full CRUD functionality.
+  - A more complete interface for Champions list, in order to add and remove to Groups and campaigns based on results.
+  - Allow other types of creatives to be uploaded.